The Dark Side of Family Secrets: Melissa Moore's Story | Dr. Oz | S6 | Ep 164 | Full Episode

 But the one thing that he wanted me to make for him were sandwiches.

-So, one day, I made him a basic turkey and Swiss sandwich, and apparently he thought it was so good that he said, Honey, you're 300 sandwiches away from an engagement ring.
+So one day I made him a basic Turkey and Swiss sandwich, and apparently he thought it was so good that he said, Honey, you're three hundred sandwiches away from an engagement ring.

-You didn't get mad at him for that?
+You didn't get angry with him for that?

-I mean, it sounds crazy, and I've never heard anyone ask for 300 sandwiches for anything before.
+I mean, it sounds crazy, and I've never heard anyone ask for three hundred sandwiches for anything before.

-But I thought, okay, I'll take them up on the challenge and start cooking and see what happens.
+But I thought, okay, I'll take him up on the challenge and and start cooking and see what happens.

 Was it worth the investment of time?